Principal Designer + CEO

 After coursework at the Corcoran College of Art + Design (now part of GW University), she took her love of art and color – and her training in matters of scale, balance, and proportion – and made the shift to interior design.

-An Associate Member of ASID, the American Society of Interior Designers, Annie’s design work and insights have appeared in The New York Times, The Washington Post, Washingtonian, Better Homes & Gardens, HGTV Magazine, The Wall Street Journal, and other local and national publications.
-NBC4 recently aired a segment about Annie and an interior design project AED did 100% remotely during COVID.
+An Associate Member of ASID, the American Society of Interior Designers, Annie’s design work and insights have appeared in The New York Times, The Wall Street Journal, The Washington Post, Washingtonian Magazine, HGTV Magazine, and other local and national publications.
+NBC4 has featured Annie and her work several times since 2021.

 Annie lives in Woodley Park with her husband, twin daughters, dog, and turtle (who doesn’t say much, but she’s a riot at parties).
 Her favorite color used to be yellow, but now it’s grassy green.